 If you are feeling a lack of energy and vitality, it’s time to replenish.
 A good place to start is to look at how you are handling stress.

 Stress is inevitable.
 It’s how we deal with it that can make all the difference, for us and for those around us.
 Stress that hangs around for weeks or months affects our ability to focus, makes us more accident prone, increases our risk for heart disease, can weaken our immune system, disrupts our sleep, and can cause fatigue, depression, and anxiety.

 Of the many ways to manage stress, deep breathing and mindfulness are some of the most effective — simple, yet powerful.
 Deep breathing just a few times a day can have an extremely positive impact on your stress levels.
 Deep breathing is as simple as

 In two minutes you can completely reset your nervous system.

 Tending to our own needs is the gift that keeps on giving to everyone around us.
-When we are able to show up as our best and most vital self, our family sees us as happy, energized and fulfilled.
+When we're able to show up as our best and most vital self, our family sees us as happy, energized, and fulfilled.
 Research shows that being kind to ourselves and practicing self-compassion improves our well-being AND also benefits the people around us.
 Self-care is NOT selfish.